kfrlib/kfr/README.md

     * ALAC
     * MP3 (decoding only)
     * Raw PCM
-    * decoding AAC and other formats using MediaFoundation (Windows only)
+    * decoding AAC and other formats using Media Foundation (Windows) or Core Audio (Apple platforms)

 ### Multiarchitecture

 The multiarchitecture mode enables building algorithms for multiple architectures with runtime dispatch to detect the CPU of the target machine and select the best code path

 * Multiarchitecture for DFT, resampling, FIR and IIR filters.
+* Runtime dispatch is available on x86; it is disabled on non-x86, Android, and Emscripten builds.

 ### C API